OCR-D/ocrd-website/site/en/setup.md

 ## Installation

-All [OCR-D modules](https://github.com/topics/ocr-d) follow the same [interface](https://ocr-d.github.io/cli) and common design patterns.
-So once you understand how to install and use one project, you know how to install and use all of them.

-There are four ways to install OCR-D modules:
+There are two ways to install OCR-D modules:

   1. [Using](#ocrd_all-via-docker) the [ocrd_all prebuilt Docker images `ocrd/all`](https://hub.docker.com/r/ocrd/all) to install a module collection (**recommended**)
   2. [Using](#ocrd_all-natively) the [ocrd_all git repository](https://github.com/OCR-D/ocrd_all) to install selected modules natively
-  3. [Installing](#individual-installation) modules individually, either via Docker or natively (not recommended)
-  4. [Using](#installation-of-ocrd_framework) the [ocrd_framework repository](https://github.com/VolkerHartmann/ocrd_framework) to install all modules, Taverna workflow and research data repository as a local Docker image

 We recommend using the prebuilt Docker images since this does not require any changes to the host system besides [installing Docker](https://hub.docker.com/r/ocrd/all).

+For developers it might be useful to [install the modules individually](#individual-installation), either via Docker or natively.
-We do not recommend installing modules individually, because it can be difficult to catch all dependencies, keep the software up-to-date and ensure that they are at usable and interoperable versions.
+Beware that for all other users and purposes we do not recommend installing modules individually, because it can be difficult to catch all dependencies, keep the software up-to-date and ensure that they are at usable and interoperable versions.

 ## ocrd_all